top of page

 A Movement for a YMCA in Ambler

-The YMCA is a place where communities come together and enjoy the activities the recreation center offers like swimming, basketball, art classes, etc. Before families and communities used the Y, the center was originally used for young boys and men who needed to develop themselves as responsible people through recreational activities.
+The YMCA is a place where communities come together and enjoy the activities the recreation center offers, like swimming, basketball, art classes, etc. Before families and communities used the Y, the center was originally used for young boys and men to develop themselves into responsible people through recreational activities.

 History of the First YMCA

-It was during the Industrial Revolution in London when Sir George Williams founded the first Young Men's Christian Association, known today as the YMCA.
-It was the year 1844, and many young men move out of their rural communities to find jobs in the city of London.
+During the Industrial Revolution in London, Sir George Williams founded the first Young Men's Christian Association, known today as the YMCA.
+It was the year 1844, and many young men moved from their rural communities to find jobs in the city of London.
 Unfortunately, those young men who moved to London found the conditions in the city to be hazardous.

-Williams saw the young men living in horrible conditions in London.
-With his 11 friends, they created the first YMCA to help the young men seek refuge from the dangerous conditions of the streets of London.
+Williams saw the young men living in horrible conditions.
+With the help of eleven friends, they created the first YMCA.
+It's mission was to help the young men find a refuge from the dangerous conditions of the streets of London.

 "The first Young Men's Christian Association was organized in London in 1844, mainly though the instrumentality of George Williams, a Christian young man from the country, who had procured a situation in the large dry-goods house of George Hitchcock & Co., located in St. Paul's Church-yard, in which many of the young men had their sleeping-rooms, according to the custom of the time.
 Mr. Williams had a small room to himself in this establishment, and, finding that there was a great want of religion among the young men of this and similar establishments, he invited a few Christian young men to meet in his room for prayer.
 From this little meeting other meetings grew and other establishments became interested, and finally a conference was held which resulted in the organization of the London Young Men's Christian Association."